1

 屬淮陰,擊破齊歷下軍,擊田解。 屬相國參,殘博,益食邑。 因定齊地,剖符世世勿絕,封為陽陵侯,二千六百戶,除前所食。 為齊右丞相,備齊。 五歲為齊相國。

 Serving under the Marquis of Huaiyin, he shattered the Qi army at Lixia and defeated Tian Jie.
-Serving under Chancellor Cao Can, he ravaged Bo, and his fief was enlarged.
+Serving under Chancellor Cao Shen, he ravaged Bo, and his fief was enlarged.
 For his role in pacifying the territory of Qi, he received a bronze tally guaranteeing his line in perpetuity and was enfeoffed as Marquis of Yangling with two thousand six hundred households, superseding all previous fiefs.
 He served as Right Chancellor of Qi and was charged with its defense.
 He held the post of Chancellor of Qi for five years.

 3